logto-io/logto/packages/connector-apple/README.md

 ## Get started

-If you don't know the concept of the connector or don't how to added this connector to your Sign-in experience, please see [Logto tutorial](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in).
+If you don't know the concept of the connector or don't know how to add this connector to your Sign-in experience, please see [Logto tutorial](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in).

 > ℹ️ **Note**
 >